 - Organisations make getting quality data a priority.

 Now, we’re diving deeper into how these three trends will be reflected in some of Faculty’s specialist industries.

-In this blog, Faculty’s Director of Consumer Business rounds up the trends he expects to see across Retail, eCommerce, Consumer Goods, and Travel and Hospitality.
+In this blog, Faculty’s Director of Retail & Consumer rounds up the trends he expects to see across Retail, eCommerce, Consumer Goods, and Travel and Hospitality.

 Consumers and companies demand digital marketing that delivers on its promises